cloudmesh-community/book/chapters/iot/introduction.md

 esp8266 (easy-moderate, small memory):

-1.  a LED blinker
+* a LED blinker
-2.  a dendrite
+* a dendrite :o:
-3.  a robot fish
+* a robot fish :o:
-4.  a fish swarm
+* a fish swarm :o:
-5.  a robot swarm
+* a robot swarm :o:
-6.  an activity of your desire
+* an activity of your desire

 Raspberry Pi (easy-moderate, 32GB space limitation):